ilaishimoni/sandbox/README.md

-# Pytest introduction - UnitTesting, fixtures
+# Pytest introduction - UnitTesting, fixtures, pytest-mock

 We are using the *pytest* framework in our automation infrastructure to write our tests.

 ## Installation

-Use the package manager [pip](https://pip.pypa.io/en/stable/) to install pytest.
-Together with it we will also intsall pytest-mock
+Install pytest with pip:

 ```bash
 pip install pytest
 ```

+Additionally, we will use a plugin for mocking functionality in tests:

 ```bash
 pip install pytest-mock
 ```

 ## Usage

+Here's a simple example for an assertion which will be picked up by pytest

 ```python